-The Centre for Robotics of MINES ParisTech is involved in several research projects on human motion pattern recognition applied to the Factory of the Future, the Creative and Cultural Industries and the Autonomous Vehicles.
+The Centre for Robotics of MINES ParisTech, PSL Université Paris, is involved in several research projects on human motion pattern recognition applied to the Factory of the Future, the Creative and Cultural Industries and the Autonomous Vehicles.
 The main objective of these projects is the development of novel methodologies and technological paradigms that improve the perception of the machine and allows for natural body interactions in human-machine partnerships.

-The Postdoctoral researcher will have a 12-month contract, extendable to 18 months.
+The candidate researcher will have a 12-month contract, extendable up to 24 months (depending on the profile of the candidate and the requirements of the project).
 The gross monthly salary will depend on the profile/experience of the candidate.
 Complementary activities to research, such as teaching or providing reports and deliverables, etc., are included into the salary.

-Completed eight years of studies and have received a PhD.
+Completed five years of studies and have received a Master or a PhD.

-REQUIRED EDUCATION LEVELComputer science: PhD or equivalentEngineering: PhD or equivalentMathematics: PhD or equivalent
+REQUIRED EDUCATION LEVELComputer science: Master Degree or equivalentEngineering: Master Degree or equivalentMathematics: Master Degree or equivalent

 REQUIRED LANGUAGESENGLISH: Excellent

-We are looking for a motivated and talented researcher how has completed eight years of studies and has received a PhD in one of the following domains:
+We are looking for a motivated and talented young researcher (Postdoc or Engineer) who has completed at least five years of studies or has received a Master Degree, or a Phd, in one of the following domains:

 - Computer Vision